joaomlourenco/novathesis/README.md

 News
 ----
+*2015-08-26 — Version 3.0.8 — French and Italian are here*
++ Added support for the Italian language (thanks to Paolo Romano <romano@inesc-id.pt>)
++ Added support for the Italian language (thanks to Sara Ferreira <sarasalomeferreira@gmail.com>)

 *2015-08-25 — Version 3.0.7 — Italian is here*
 + Added support for the Italian language (thanks to Paolo Romano <romano@inesc-id.pt>)